Manal-Almodala/Quiltmatician/README.md

 Quiltmatician is a fabric-cutting utility designed for quilters to minimize fabric used for cutting primitive shapes.

 When a quilter begins a new project, they first start by planning how many "primitives" (commonly squares) they will need.
 It is from these primitives other shapes and designs can be cut.
-When the number of primitives is small, one can calculate (with little trouble) a cutting pattern and how much fabric they will need.
+When the number of primitives is very small, one can calculate (with little trouble) a cutting pattern and how much fabric they will need.
 However, when the number of primtives becomes non-trivial and varying their sizes vary, determining an optimal cutting pattern becomes _exponentially_ harder.

 ## How to run